ABIF-McGill/MethodsJ2/README.md

 ```

-Acknowledgements:
- Images were collected and/or image processing and analysis for this manuscript was performed in (the) Advanced BioImaging Facility (ABIF) at McGill, with the assistance of Joel Ryan.
-(RRID: SCR_017697).

 ## How to use MethodsJ2
 Please install Fiji from [fiji.sc](fiji.sc) following the recommended installation procedure.
 Make sure you have an active internet connection